 Everybody loves an easy orzo 30-minute meal that features the familiar, festive flavors of Mexican enchiladas, right?
-We often enjoy a speedy skillet meal like this one that involves just one-pan and only two-steps. #speedymeal #oneskillet #pasta #onepanmeal #enchiladas #orzo
+One-Skillet Cheesy Enchilada Orzo Pasta is We a speedy skillet meal that involves just one-pan and only two steps.

 Please Note: We do use referral and affiliate links here for products and services that Chef Alli loves and recommends.